2 sentenced in beating death of New Town man - NewsBreak

 A federal judge has sentenced a man to 10 years in prison in connection with a death on the Fort Berthold Indian Reservation.

-BISMARCK, N.D.
-(AP) — A worker from Texas is dead after falling at an oil rig site in North Dakota.
-Daniel Navarrete, 42, of New Braunfels, Texas, fell through an open hatch Thursday in a pit at a Nabors Industries rig north of New Town, according to Mountrail County Sheriff Corey Bristol.
+BISMARCK, N.D. — An oil worker from Texas has died after falling into a pit at an oil rig location in Bismarck, North Dakota.
+Daniel Navarrete, 42, reportedly fell through an open hatch into a pit at a Nabors Industries rig Thursday, Mountrail County Sheriff Corey Bristol said, according to The Bismarck Tribune.
+Other workers reportedly tried to help rescue Navarrete and had even drained the pit.

 KFYR-TV

-Note: UPDATE: 1/6/2023, 8:47 p.m.
-WILLISTON, N.D.
-(KXNET) — The Williams County Sheriff’s Office says that Tucker Harris has been found.
-Authorities say he was located and is safe.
-The Sheriff’s Office wants to thank everyone for their help.
-ORIGINAL POST: 1/6/2023, 11:35 a.m.
-WILLISTON, N.D.
-(KXNET) — The Williams County Sheriff’s Office is asking for […]